 So.. you’d like to share your story, your passion and your words with everyone?
 Welcome to the wonderful world of blogging!
 It may seem overwhelming, but it can be done, with perseverance, consistency, and a lot of learning.
 I’ve been blogging for more than ten years and I still take the opportunity to learn new things.
-But, if you’re starting from scratch, you’ve come to the right place to get an outline of how to start a blog in South Africa.
+But, if you’re starting from scratch, you’ve come to the right place to get an outline of how to start a blog in South Africa and make money blogging.

-The steps for setting up a blog in South Africa are similar to the rest of the world, but I’ve included a few local service providers where possible and local links for where you can sign up for support and opportunities.
+The steps for setting up a blog in SA are similar to the rest of the world, but I’ve included a few local service providers where possible and local links for where you can sign up for support and opportunities.

 STEP ONE: Set up a blog in South Africa